Search Results for

 Connecting with DevCenter

-In order to connect over TLS with DevCenter, you will have to install the Java Cryptography Extensions (JCE).
-For more information, see Connecting DevCenter to SSL/TLS-enabled Cassandra.
+1. To be able to connect over TLS with DevCenter, install the Java Cryptography Extensions (JCE).
+For more information, see Connecting DevCenter to an SSL/TLS-enabled Cassandra.

-4. Point it towards your rootCA.jks truststore file and use the password you used to generate it.
+6. Point it towards your rootCa.jks truststore file and use the password you used to generate it.

 Connecting with DataMiner